 As a result, the town of Gwalia was mostly made up of Italian and other European families.

-The house Herbert Hoover occupied during his time at the mine sits within the museum grounds and has become bed and breakfast accommodation that people can rent.
+The house Herbert Hoover occupied during his time at the mine, sits within the museum grounds and has become bed and breakfast accommodation.

 We chatted to her about the area and life here as well as our travel adventures.